Doctors hone craft in Las Vegas hospital’s new simulation center

 They can also try their hand at laparoscopic and endoscopic procedures.

 One tool lets them remove an appendix.
-If the surgical resident pulls too hard or pinches too much tissue with the laparoscopic tools, the doctor can see the mistake and also feel how the tissues and tools respond, enabling them to correct their technique in a subsequent run-through.
+If residents pull too hard or pinch too much tissue with the laparoscopic tools, they can see the mistake and feel how the tissues and tools respond, enabling them to correct their technique in a subsequent run-through.

-Harold, a SimMan, and Lucy, a SimMom, manufactured by Laerdal Medical of Stavanger, Norway, also help doctors practice emergency protocol and obstetric medicine.
+Harold, a SimMan, and Lucy, a SimMom, are manufactured by Laerdal Medical of Stavanger, Norway.
+They also help doctors practice emergency protocol and obstetric medicine.
 Lucy goes into labor and screams if a doctor pushes too hard while performing an ultrasound.
 She even makes vomiting sounds, without producing actual vomit.

 Lucy, Harold and their son, a SimBaby named Harold Jr., cost about $180,000.